 - Reduces inflammation

 - weight loss

 Ginger is great for digestion too.
 Having ginger milk tea after an oily or spicy dinner can help digestion.
 But, honestly, I personally find a milk tea bit heavy and calorie-dense if taken soon after dinner.
 That's when I make Ginger Green Tea.

-Tips to make the best ginger milk tea
+Find the ingredients of ginger milk tea below.

 Fresh Ginger: For a robust ginger taste, fresh ginger is essential for this tea.
 You can use ginger powder but you'll miss the spicy flavor of ginger.

-Use any milk of your choice: Cashew and soy milk are good options.
+Use any milk of your choice: Dairy, oat milk, nut, or soy milk are good options.

-Sweetener of your choice: You can skip sweetener all together or use your favourite sweetener like honey, brown sugar, jaggery or any low-carb sweetener.
+Sweetener of your choice: You can skip sweeteners altogether or use your favorite sweeteners like honey, brown sugar, jaggery, or any low-carb sweetener.

 Add more flavors: